 The agency or the local authority, if you choose to go directly to the local council, conduct a Criminal Records Bureau check (CRB) for you and any member of your household that is over the age of 18.
 They will also carry out a health check on you.

 Once this is satisfactorily completed, there will be a preparation period which includes training alongside other people who have applied to become foster carers who applied around the same time that you did.
 During this period, the agency or council assesses your suitability to foster and your foster care skill level.
-The whole process can take up to six months.
+The fostering application process usually takes around four to six months.

 At the end of the assessment period, your application to be a foster carer will be presented to an independent panel.
 This foster care panel will review your assessment and will make a recommendation on whether you can become a foster carer.
 While anyone can apply, there are certain factors that are assessed and evaluated.
 Not everyone has the temperament or facilities to ensure appropriate foster care.